Automated Claim Adjustment Process (ACAP) Frequently Asked Questions

 - Adding securities lending as a transaction type.

-- What new functionality will be rolled out in each phase?
+- What new functionality was rolled out in Phase 1?

-Phase 1 implementation will change the timing and method of settling claim adjustments from late day via the National Settlement Service to promptly after the relevant P&I payments are fully paid out to record holders via the Fedwire® Securities Service using the new type code 8908 and 8909 securities messages.
-Claim adjustments will be settled at security/CUSIP® level.
+- The timing and method of settling claim adjustments changed from late day via the National Settlement Service to promptly after the relevant P&I payments are fully paid out to record holders via the Fedwire Securities Service using the new type code 8908 and 8909 securities messages.
+Claim adjustments settle at security/CUSIP® level.

-The new ACAP report Unprocessed Claim Notification and all existing ACAP statements (i.e., Repo Balance Statement, Claim Adjustment Notifications for Fail, Interim Accounting, Repo) with a new reporting format will also be implemented via Phase 1.
-Any existing online inquires (e.g., Clearing Summary, Endpoint Grand Totals) and end-of-day reports (e.g., Detailed Activity Statement) that contain total cash debit/credit made to a participant’s master account for the Cycle Date will also include debits and credits effected through claim adjustments.
+- The new ACAP report Unprocessed Claim Notification was introduced and all existing ACAP statements (i.e., Repo Balance Statement, Claim Adjustment Notifications for Fail, Interim Accounting, Repo) with a new reporting format has also been implemented.
+Any existing online inquires (e.g., Clearing Summary, Endpoint Grand Totals) and end-of-day reports (e.g., Detailed Activity Statement) that contain total cash debit/credit made to a participant’s master account for the Cycle Date now include debits and credits effected through claim adjustments.

 - Will ACAP tracking expand to non-coupon-paying securities in connection with repo and securities lending/borrowing balances?